learn-co-curriculum/dsc-pandas-series-and-dataframes-lab/README.md

 * Manipulate the index in DataFrames (df.reindex, df.drop, df.rename)
 * Manipulate column datatypes

-# Rename all the columns to lower case
+## Rename all the columns to lower case

 ```python
 #Your code here
 ```

-# Change the Index to be the Line Names
+## Change the Index to be the Line Names

 ```python
 #Your code here
 ```

-# Painstakingly change the index back
+## Painstakingly change the index back

 ```python
 # Your code here
 ```

 ## Create another column 'Num_Lines' that is a count of how many lines pass through a station.
-Then sort your dataframe by this column in descending order.
+Then sort your dataframe by this column in descending order

 ```python
 # Your code here
 ```

-## Write a function to clean a column name.
+## Write a function to clean a column name

 ```python